Tim Mayotte

-Timothy Mayotte (born August 3, 1960) is a former professional tennis player from the United States.
+Timothy Mayotte (born August 3, 1960) is an American former professional tennis player.
+He was ranked as high as world No. 7 in men's singles by the Association of Tennis Professionals (ATP).
+Mayotte won twelve singles titles during his career.

 Professional career

 A tall serve-and-volleyer, Mayotte learned to play the game on the public courts of Forest Park in his hometown of Springfield, Massachusetts.
 He played tennis for Stanford University in the early-1980s and won the NCAA singles title in 1981.